federico-boncaldo/neighborhood-map/README.md

 ## Wikipedia API

-This application use the wikipedia API.
+This application uses the wikipedia API.
 If a location is clicked by the user the application display, if present, one wikipedia article associated to the place.